Backwaters

 Waterfall

-At a distance of 5 km from Banasura Sagar Dam, 25 km from Kalpetta & 48 km from Sulthan Bathery, Meenmutty Waterfalls is a magnificent falls located near Banasura Sagar Dam.
-The upper level of the waterfall can be reached by 1.5 km trek from the entry point.
-It is one of the best waterfalls near Bangalore and among the best Wayanad tourist places to visit.
+At a distance of 5 km from Banasura Sagar Dam, 25 km from Kalpetta & 48 km from Sulthan Bathery, Meenmutty Waterfalls is a magnificent waterfall located near Banasura Sagar Dam in the Wayanad district of Kerala.
+It is one of the best waterfalls near Bangalore and among the prominent Wayanad tourist places to visit.

 ...read more